 To access systems using Keynes, you will need to be granted permission to each system.
 Depending on the systems you need to access, there may be separate approval required for each system.
 Access is typically granted based on a person’s role and what information they require, and users are only granted access to certain parts of a system for which they need to do their work.
 Access to Keynes systems is tied to the department; if a user changes departments, a new access request will need to be submitted.

-– Requesting User (Name, phone number, UW NetID and EID),
+- Requesting User (Name, phone number, UW NetID, EID and Department),

-– Supervisor (Name, phone number, UW NetID and EID),
+- Supervisor (Name, phone number, UW NetID, EID and Department),

 If you have any questions, weekly Zoom drop in hours is held on Wednesdays, from 10 AM to 4 PM.

 You will need SecureCRT on your computer to get logged into Keynes.
 If you are off campus, VPN is required to be able to access the system(s).
 Please contact your local IT support for assistance with setting up and configure the application on your computer.